 Image Flow Step Description Stitching By default, the stitching process assumes that all points in the field of view are 20 meters from the camera.
 This measure produces optimal results for most types of outdoor use.
-Fall Off Correction Falloff Correction adjusts the intensity of light in images to compensate for a vignetting effect.
+Falloff Correction Falloff Correction adjusts the intensity of light in images to compensate for a vignetting effect.
 Sharpening Image textures are sharpened.
 This effect may be most noticeable along texture edges.
-Tone Mapping The dynamic range of images is converted from high (HDR) to low (LDR) to resemble more closely the dynamic range of the human eye The amount of post processing performed is dependent on which pixel format was selected.
-Post Processing For 8-bit formats, only the above processing is performed (stitching, fall off correction, sharpening, and tone mapping).
-For 12- and 16- bit formats, in addition to the above, Bayer decoding, gain, black level, white balance, gamma, and EV compensation are available.
+Tone Mapping The dynamic range of images is converted from high (HDR) to low (LDR) to resemble more closely the dynamic range of the human eye Post Processing The amount of post processing performed is dependent on which data format is selected.
+For some formats, only the above processing is performed (stitching, falloff correction, sharpening, and tone mapping).
+For other formats, in addition to the above, color processing, gain, black level, white balance, gamma, and EV compensation are available.
 Display You can change the way images are rendered for display.
 Output Final image files can be output in standard formats.

-Raw versus Processed Images
+Unprocessed versus Processed Images

-Color Processing The raw Bayer-tiled images are interpolated to create a full RGB images.
-For more information, see Bayer Color Processing.
+Color Processing The raw Bayer-tiled images are interpolated to create full RGB images.
+For more information, see Color Processing.
 Following color processing, images are loaded onto the graphics card of the PC for rectification, projection and blending.
 Rectification Rectification corrects the barrel distortion caused by the Ladybug lenses.
 Projection Image textures are mapped to a single 2- or 3-dimensional coordinate system, depending on the projection that is specified.
 Blending Pixel values in each image that overlap with the fields of adjacent images are adjusted to minimize the effect of pronounced borders.
 The result is a single, stitched image.
 White Balance Color intensities can be adjusted manually to achieve more correct balance.
 White Balance is ON by default.
 If not ON, no white balance correction occurs.
 Gamma Gamma can be manually adjusted.
 By default gamma adjustment is OFF, and no correction occurs.